 Data detection is a cool on-device intelligence, in iPadOS 14, that lets you interact with your notes by recognising addresses, numbers, emails and dates.
 Both handwritten and typed.
 You can take actions on them.

 Scribble lets you handwrite directly into text fields.
 On-device, real-time conversion converts your handwriting to text.
-It also has useful gestures to help you takes notes faster.
+It also has useful gestures to help you take notes faster.
 At the moment, however, it only supports English, Traditional and Simplified Chinese.
 It works both in Apple Notes and GoodNotes.
 In GoodNotes, make sure to write inside your text boxes.
 You might need to enlarge them to create enough space for handwriting inside them.
 We are curious to see if Scribble will change the way we take notes on the iPad, even with typing apps.
 Do you find Scribble useful?

 |Convert handwriting to text||✔||✘|